 About Us

 The Pôle Santé du Pays-d'Enhaut (PSPE) is managed by a private foundation recognized as being of public interest.
-This recognition allows the hospital to benefit from general interest services (PIG) for the hospital component, including cantonal subsidies for its operations.

 Local care